Nate Robinson: Playoffs

-Career highs

 Personal life

 Robinson's father, Jacque Robinson, played American football for the Huskies and earned MVP honors in both the 1982 Rose Bowl and 1985 Orange Bowl.
 Robinson's father was drafted by the Buffalo Bills in 1987 and played one season with the Philadelphia Eagles before his NFL career ended.
 His mother operates a beauty salon in Seattle.
 He is also the cousin of point guard Tony Wroten.
 Robinson's great-great-grandfather on his maternal side was Filipino.

 Robinson has three children with his high school sweetheart.

 Besides basketball, he is an avid car collector and owns a Jeep Grand Cherokee, Dodge Challenger and Hummer H2 as well as a blue Porsche Panamera and orange Cadillac CTS-V. His favorite car is the Pontiac Firebird which he also owns and is the same color as his Cadillac.

-Other work
+In 2022, Robinson revealed that he had been battling renal disease.
+In April 2024, his renal failure had advanced to the point where he did not have long to live without a new kidney replacing his failing one.
+In February 2025, Robinson received a kidney transplant.

+Outside the court

 In 2014, Robinson released a book entitled Heart over Height.

-In 2014, Robinson opened a chicken and waffles restaurant in Rainier Beach, Seattle, the neighborhood in which he went to high school.
+In 2014, Robinson opened a chicken and waffles restaurant in Rainier Beach, Seattle, the neighborhood where he grew up and went to high school.

 In June 2016, Robinson played with the Seattle Seahawks practice squad.

-In 2018, Robinson played the role of Boots in the basketball comedy film Uncle Drew, which generated $46.7 million in theatrical sales, according to Box Office Mojo data.
-The movie, which received a mixed critical response, also starred Shaquille O’Neal, Reggie Miller, Chris Webber, Kyrie Irving, and Lil Rel Howery.
+In 2018, Robinson played the role of Boots in the basketball comedy film Uncle Drew.

-In July 2020, it was announced Robinson would be venturing into boxing for a professional debut, facing YouTuber Jake Paul as part of the undercard for the Mike Tyson vs. Roy Jones Jr. exhibition match.
+In July 2020, Robinson announced he would be venturing into boxing for a professional debut, facing professional boxer and YouTuber Jake Paul as part of the undercard for the Mike Tyson vs. Roy Jones Jr. exhibition match.
 The event was initially scheduled for September 12 at the Dignity Health Sports Park in Carson, California; however, in August, Tyson revealed the event had been pushed back to November 28 in order to maximize revenue.
 Robinson lost to Paul by second-round knockout.
+The same year, Adult streaming website Camsoda extended an offer to Robinson to compete in Full Metal Dojo's Fight Circus and get paid US$200,000 for every fighter he faces in one night.